SHxKM/macos-setup/README.md

 # macOS setup

-This is how I plan to set-up my new machine.
+This automates the installation of over 30 apps and utilities for my macOS machines.
+Also sets up my terminal to look a bit nicer:

 ### Usage:

-Supply your source and destination directories:
+Supply your destination (usually `/Users/username`) and source directories (where your dotfiles are on the current machine):

 ```bash
 ./install.sh /Users/username code/macos-setup/
 ```

-Or call `./install.sh` and supply as prompted.
+Or call `./install.sh` and supply directories as prompted.

 ### To Do: